Establish Guidelines and a Common Nomenclature to Describe Interaction Patterns

 Establishing a set or library of interactive patterns involves several important practices.
 The first order of business is establishing a basic set of web guidelines.

 Problem: In the FNB commercial card environment, companies can be set up with in an infinite number of Account Groups and sub groups within those Account Groups.
 Under those account groups, there are a possible infinite number of Account Holders.
 Think of organizational structure such as a university; there are various colleges (account groups), departments within those colleges (account sub-groups), students, instructors, administrators, etc. (account holders).
 Creating a hierarchy that was compact and modular was essential.
 The ability to accommodate a small commercial card business as well as a complex business with multiple groups and account holders with the same interface was the challenge.

-Avoid the “nested tree” – while in some circumstances, this may be an appropriate solution, but when it comes to commercial card scenario of needing to select from multiple account groups, sub-groups, and users the nested-tree could become visually complicated and confusing.
+Avoid the “nested tree” – while in some circumstances, this may be an appropriate solution, but when it comes to multiple and possibly infinite hierarchy, the nested-tree could become visually complicated and confusing.

-Solution: Allow users to easily select desired account group, sub group and account holder from an Account Selector widget.
-The goal was to accommodate a small, medium, large. and x-large commercial card business environments with a single, intuitive interface.
-This interactive design pattern was used throughout the site because most functions within the commercial card domain required account group selection.
+Solution: Allow users to easily select desired main group, sub group and specific business from an Business Type Selector widget.
+The goal was to accommodate a small, medium, large. and x-large insurable business class environments with a single, intuitive interface.